 93% feel their ABM efforts have been either extremely or very successful, which is up from 84% last year.
 Marketers know this through metrics like: Customer satisfaction scores (48%), site visits from target accounts (43%), and revenue generated (40%).

-Organizations have many reasons for adopting ABM programs as there are a variety of business objectives driving these ABM investments, such as improving new account acquisition (69%), improving win-rates (63%), and accelerating the pipeline (59%).
+Organizations have many reasons for adopting ABM programs as there are a variety of business objectives driving these ABM investments, such as creating wider engagement within the ideal customer profile (59%), improving win-rates (57%), up-selling and cross-selling to existing customers (56%), and accelerating the pipeline (53%).

 Thanks to ABM’s focus on collaboration, the sales and marketing dynamic may be changing.
-This year’s research found that 76% of marketers believe sales and marketing alignment at their company is strong, a figure that was consistent with last year’s research.
+This year’s research found that 87% of marketers believe sales and marketing alignment at their company is strong, which jumped from 76% in 2022.

-View the sample slides below for additional insight and download the full report to better understand how this data can help as you build out your strategies for 2023 and beyond.
-To request a meeting with a Foundry sales executive to walk through the full study, including data cuts customized by company size and geographic region (NA, EMEA, APAC), please complete the form to the right.
+View the sample slides below for additional insight and download the full report to better understand how this data can help you build out your strategies for 2024 and beyond.
+To request a meeting with a Foundry sales executive to walk through the full study, including data cuts customized by company size and geographic region (NA, EMEA, APAC), please contact us.